 I threw good money after bad and luck would have it that another company would step in to save the merger from failure and the stock took a turn for the better.
 I sold my position near breakeven and decided to take a hiatus from investing after a bruising start.

 Before I started again, I wanted to reflect on what I had done wrong.
 In hindsight, I deduced my losses were attributable to thinking I had an edge when in fact, I really didn’t.

 To avoid this outcome again, I knew I needed to read a lot more about investing and the market.
-I developed five steps I needed to follow before beginning my investing journey on better footing.
+I developed five steps I needed to follow while learning how to invest money.

 The Difficulty of Picking Winners

 It’s extremely important to note that investing is not about how well a business runs.
 While it should be a functioning business, the real driver for stocks is their performance in relation to market expectations.

 In fact, savvy investing is based on identifying a mismatch between a stock’s current price and the expectations of where the stock could go.
 When this mismatch exists, there’s an expectations gap.